faizanbashir/faizanbashir.github.io/_posts/kubernetes/2023-05-25-creating-kubernetes-custom-resource-definition-using-python.md

 # Creating Custom Resource Definitions and Resources

-To create custom resources, you will need to define the Custom Resource Definition (CRD) and create an instance of the custom resource.
+To create custom resources, you must define the Custom Resource Definition (CRD) and create an instance of the custom resource.
 In this example, we will create a custom resource for a sample CRD:

 {% highlight python %}
 # Define the custom resource definition